pygame/pygame/docs/reST/tut/newbieguide.rst

 where the syntax for using lists and dictionaries is second-nature -- you don't want to have to run to the documentation every time you need to slice a list or sort a set of keys.
-Resist the temptation to run to a mailing list, comp.lang.python, or irc when you run into trouble.
+Resist the temptation to run to a mailing list, comp.lang.python, or IRC when you run into trouble.
 Instead, fire up the interpreter and play with the problem for a few hours.
 Print out the `Python 2.0 Quick Reference`_ and keep it by your computer.